codeship/screencast-storyboards/storyboards/rails-bitbucket-heroku.md

 ![Codeship welcome screen](../screenshots/bitbucket/rails/codeship-dashboard.png)

-To start our first build, we need to add a hook on Bitbucket.
+To start our first build, we need to add a push hook to our Bitbucket repository.
 Let's copy the hook url and follow the link to the service hook settings of our repository.
 We add a "POST" hook,

 ![Bitbucket select POST hook](../screenshots/bitbucket/rails/select-post-hook.png)